-Edward Elliott (David Markham) and his son James (Robin Phillips) are a snobbish pair who resent their neighbor, elderly garbage man Arthur Grimsdyke (Peter Cushing) who owns a number of animals and entertains children in his house.
-To get rid of what they see as a blight on the neighborhood, they push Grimsdyke into a frenzy by conducting a smear campaign against him, first resulting in the removal of his beloved dogs (while one of them came back to him), getting him fired without pension, and later exploiting parents' paranoiac fears about child molestation.
+Edward Elliot (David Markham) and his son James (Robin Phillips) are a snobbish pair who resent their neighbor, elderly garbage man Arthur Grimsdyke (Peter Cushing), who owns a number of dogs and entertains children in his house.
+To get rid of what they see as a blight on the neighborhood, they push Grimsdyke into a frenzy by conducting a smear campaign against him, first resulting in the removal of his beloved dogs (though one of them comes back to him), getting him fired without pension, and later exploiting parents' paranoiac fears about child molestation.
 Grimsdyke, in despair, eventually hangs himself, but one year later...

 Wish You Were Here (The Haunt of Fear #22)

 A variation on W. W. Jacobs' famed short story "The Monkey's Paw".
-Ruthless businessman Ralph Jason (Richard Greene) is close to financial ruin.
-His wife Enid (Barbara Murray) discovers a Chinese figurine and wishes for a fortune.
+Ruthless businessman Ralph Jason (Richard Greene) is close to financial ruin, when his wife Enid (Barbara Murray) discovers a Chinese figurine and wishes for a fortune.
 Ralph is killed on the way to his lawyer's office, the lawyer then advising Enid she will inherit a fortune from her deceased husband's life insurance plan.
 She uses her second wish to bring him back to the way he was just before the accident but learns that his death was due to a heart attack (caused by fright when he sees the figure of 'death' following him on a motorcycle).